How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 10. Avoid accelerants or burning liquid fuels: Never use accelerants or burning liquid fuels such as gasoline, alcohol, lighter fluid, or other volatile liquids to start a fire.
 Accelerants burn at a high temperature above 1500° E (945° C) which can damage your fire pit and pose health risks for your lungs and nervous system.

-11. Clean your fire pit: To clean your fire pit, follow the manufacturer’s instructions.
+11. Clean your fire pit: To clean your fire pit, always follow the manufacturer’s instructions.
 Typically, you can use a stiff brush and a mild soap and water solution to clean the edges and surface of your fire pit.
 Avoid harsh cleaning agents and chemicals such as bleach, unless otherwise stated by the manufacturer.

 Explore Fire Pits & Outdoor Fireplaces at Unilock

-If you want to transform your backyard into the perfect outdoor getaway, a fire pit or outdoor fireplace can give you the ambiance and entertainment space you’re looking for.
-At Unilock, we offer a variety of styles and sizes to choose from, from stone fire pits to pre-built fireplaces ready for quick install and immediate use.
+If you want to transform your backyard into an ideal evening retreat, a fire pit or outdoor fireplace can give you the ambiance and entertainment space you’re looking for.

 Related